-J. 10.
-Payment of costs (including Reasonable Attorneys' Fees and all direct expenses) associated with the proceedings.

-K. 11.
-Substance abuse evaluation, counseling, and treatment.

-L. 12.
-Participation in an Impaired Attorney Recovery and Supervision Program if such a program has been adopted by the Board of Directors of the State Bar of Texas.

-H. Administration: The Chief Disciplinary Counsel is responsible for the supervision of attorneys placed on Disability probation.
+- 4. Successful completion of the multistate Professional Responsibility Examination. - 5.
+Restitution. - 6.
+Compliance with income tax laws and verification of such to Chief Disciplinary Counsel. - 7.
+Limitations on practice. - 8.
+Psychological evaluation, counseling, and treatment. - 9.
+The abstinence from alcohol or drugs. - 10.
+Payment of costs (including Reasonable Attorneys' Fees and all direct expenses) associated with the proceedings. - 11.
+Substance abuse evaluation, counseling, and treatment. - 12.
+Participation in an Impaired Attorney Recovery and Supervision Program if such a program has been adopted by the Board of Directors of the State Bar of Texas. - H. Administration: The Chief Disciplinary Counsel is responsible for the supervision of attorneys placed on Disability probation.
 Where appropriate, he or she may recommend to the Board of Disciplinary Appeals or to the district court, as the case may be, the modification of the conditions and shall report any failure of the probationer to comply with the conditions of probation.
-Upon a showing of failure to comply with the conditions of probation, the Board of Disciplinary Appeals or the district court, as the case may be, may revoke the probation or impose such other conditions deemed necessary for the protection of the public and the rehabilitation of the attorney.

-12.0743 Appeals: A final judgment of the Board of Disciplinary Appeals denying a petition for reinstatement may be appealed to the Supreme Court.
+Upon a showing of failure to comply with the conditions of probation, the Board of Disciplinary Appeals or the district court, as the case may be, may revoke the probation or impose such other conditions deemed necessary for the protection of the public and the rehabilitation of the attorney. - 12.07.
+Appeals: A final judgment of the Board of Disciplinary Appeals denying a petition for reinstatement may be appealed to the Supreme Court.
 If such an appeal is taken, it must be filed with the Clerk of the Supreme Court within fourteen days after the receipt by the appealing party of the determination of the Board of Disciplinary Appeals.
 Except as herein expressly provided, an appeal must be made pursuant to the then applicable Texas Rules of Appellate Procedure.
 Oral argument may be granted on motion.
-The case shall be reviewed under the substantial evidence rule.
+The case shall be reviewed under the substantial-evidence rule.
 The Court may affirm a decision of the Board of Disciplinary Appeals by order without written opinion.
 A final judgment of a district court denying a petition for reinstatement may be appealed as in civil cases generally.

-PART XIII
+PART XIII.
+CESSATION OF PRACTICE